mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_08_Create security baselines.md

 ## Exercise 3: Create an Azure storage accounts baseline

 An Azure storage account provides a unique namespace to store and access your Azure Storage data objects.
-Storage Accounts also need to secured.
+Storage Accounts also need to be secured.

 ### Task 1: Require security-enhanced transfers